alephdata/memorious/README.md

 ### Crawler configuration files

-For simple crawlers which don't need to extend ``memorious``, you just need a yaml configuration file.
+For simple crawlers which don't need to extend ``memorious``, you just need a yaml configuration file per crawler.

-..TODO..

 You can configure more complex crawlers to execute custom python functions.
-You should package your python module with a `setup.py` and include it in the `crawlers` directory along with your yaml files.
+You should package your python modules with a `setup.py` and include along them with your yaml files.

+See 'Writing a crawler' below for what these files should contain.

+You can arrange the files using any directory structure you like, ``memorious`` will find them.
+You might, for example, like to put your yaml config and python source files in different directories.
+If you have a lot of crawlers, you can organise these into different subdirectories or python modules.

-If you're running ``memorious`` with Docker, your module will be installed at build time.
+If you're running ``memorious`` with Docker, your package will be installed at build time.
 If not, you'll need to run `pip install` in the `crawlers` directory.

 ..TODO..